iamalexalvizo1/Krynn/Sessions/Session 2 - The Betrayal at High Hill.md

 >[!error] Magic Shenanigans
 >Something to note is that a few of us used magic...which is very very out of the ordinary in this land.

 Eventually, the battle ends, with victory on our side.
-There were no mercenary survivors (on this battle field at least).
+There were no mercenary survivors (on this battlefield at least).

 >[!warning] Level Up!
 >We are now level 3!